-I respectfully submit the Periodic Report on the Fees for Common Banking Services for Households for the Year 2022 to the Knesset Economic Affairs Committee.
-The report is based on reports submitted by the banking corporations and credit card companies on fees charged in the year 2022.
+I respectfully submit the Periodic Report on the Fees for Common Banking Services for Households for the First Half of 2023 to the Knesset Economic Affairs Committee.
+The report is based on reports submitted by the banking corporations and credit card companies on fees charged in this period.
+For the benefit of the public, this report includes a new chapter that includes information on eligibility for fee concessions.